knguyen-66/knguyen-66/README.md

 ### Hi.
 Thanks for coming here 👋 Want some coffee ? ☕

-## Summary
 I'm Khanh, a mediocre dev with a big desire.
 I'm deeply interested in building, deploying systems, tinkering with new stuff (AI, distributed systems, ...), and just like to have things worked.

-## My Tech Stack
 I'm pretty confident in a variety of technologies and tools:
-- 💬 Languages: Python, Go, JS
+- 💬 Writing code in Python, Golang, on frameworks (FastAPI, Pytorch, Mux, ...)
-- 💬 Frameworks / Libraries: FastAPI, Pytorch, ReactJS
-- 💬 Tools: Docker, Jenkins, Nginx,
-- 💬 Databases: Postgres, MySQL, Redis, ScyllaDB
+- 💬 Building systems, working with databases & services
-- Also some exp in configuring cloud services & homelab
+- 💬 Also some exp in configuring cloud services & home-lab

-## What I'm Working On
+### What I'm working on
 - Job: currently an intern, working with blockchain application & systems
 - Personal: I'm trying to build a high-performance system for real-time / high-load scenarios.
-Using distributed databases, messages broker, caching and things. **And just keep learning.**
+Using distributed databases, messages brokers, caching and some other things. **And keep learning.**

 <!--
 - 🔭 I’m currently working on ...